Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 "Compare optimistic vs conservative forecasts for Germany" "Show Netherlands' solar capacity projections to 2030" "What is Poland's projected PV growth through 2028?"
-"Show all scenarios for the UK's solar development to 2030"
 ```

 **Multi-Scenario Analysis:**